 Before I tell you about the method, I want to tell you about Vicki Radovsky.

-Vicki had been smoking a pack a day for 50 years.
-She'd tried to quit many times.
+Vicki had been smoking a pack a day for 50 years, and she'd tried to quit many times.
 None of it had stuck.
+Then she found Smokefree123 and did the program.
+Here's what she wrote afterward.

 VR